benspaulding/glass2netlify/sample_export/index.md

 ---
 author: null
-content:
 Main_Headline: parent-trusted.
 celebrating: Celebrating 25 Years of Partnership
 testimonial: "At goldbug we are defined by our successful partnerships.
 We partner\
   \ with parents, well-known and respected children\u2019s brands, and the community\
   \ to bring innovation, convenience, value and quality fashions.   \nOne of our\
   \ longest standing and most treasured partnerships is with Carter\u2019s.\n\n "
-created: 2017-02-22 19:32:55.518850+00:00
-glass_meta:
-  input_order:
-  - q
-id: 0234cb89-4c19-4ef0-bef3-bf01ea4b3e99
-last_edit_by: ce195084-f3f3-4be4-8e31-6bdcaaebbaaa
-last_edit_by_email: kasey@servee.com
-last_edit_by_name: Kasey Kelly
-last_published: 2019-10-06 19:06:49.960589+00:00
-last_published_by: ce195084-f3f3-4be4-8e31-6bdcaaebbaaa
-last_published_by_email: kasey@servee.com
-last_published_by_name: Kasey Kelly
-locked_to_groups: []
-modified: 2019-10-06 19:06:49.960602+00:00
 published: 2017-02-24 00:48:56.511083+00:00
-site_id: 5baa1868-0d55-4dab-8390-da31c23bc8b9

 ---

 # partner-perfect.
 We design, manufacture and distribute innovative, stylish infant and children’s accessories &amp; travel gear products for a range of well-known and respected brands and retailers.
 Founded in 1968 by Bill Gold, the company that started with one bootie product has grown into the largest distributor of infant and children’s accessories in the U.S.

 goldbug blends high quality and practicality with adorable style, outfitting itty bitty ones with the cutest in comfy footwear, cool shades, snuggly socks &amp; booties, mighty tights, adorable accessories, and travel gear that keeps baby cooing and cruising.
 Explore our site and check out our selection of coo-worthy products in [Shop By Products](/shop).

  Parents and little ones alike love our super-soft, super-snuggly products and trust that goldbug’s stellar quality, performance and innovation will shine through from daytime to dream time.
 Speaking of innovation, we are excited to debut our brand-new, first ever direct-to-consumer brands which include [__go by goldbug__™](http://www.gobygoldbug.com/), __[travelbug](http://www.travelbug.online/)__ and ____[__on the go__ldbug™](http://www.onthegoldbug.com/).